AA Ireland: AA Roadwatch

-An RTÉ spokesperson denied to the independent current affairs podcast Here’s How that AA Roadwatch constituted advertising, but refused to be drawn on exactly what the broadcasts were classified as.

-A subsequent complaint against RTÉ to the Broadcasting Authority of Ireland failed, but during the complaint process, a number of changes were made to the AA Roadwatch format, particularly removing the call to action for listeners to telephone the AA’s insurance sales number, or visit their website, ostensibly to ‘report’ traffic.

 AA Life Insurance

 In 2016, AA Ireland began offering life insurance and mortgage protection through a partnership with Aviva plc, to both new and existing customers, as part of a new venture.

 AA Travel Insurance

 AA Travel Insurance offers a range of travel insurance policies including coverage for flight cancellations, lost or stolen luggage and medical expenses.

 The AA offers annual (multi-trip) travel insurance, winter sports cover, backpacker cover, single-trip as well as European breakdown cover.

 Hotel and restaurant grading

 Alongside its work in the motor and insurance industries, AA Ireland also carries out inspections and gradings of Irish hotels, guesthouses, B&Bs and tourist accommodation.
-As part of this work, The AA Rosette Scheme is designed to recognise exceptionally high standards in culinary excellence demonstrated by AA Accredited properties across Ireland and the UK.
-The aim of the Rosette system is to provide reliable information for all patrons about where to eat.
-Rosettes are awarded on a rising scale of 1 to 5, where even one Rosette represents culinary excellence.
+As part of this work, The AA Rosette Scheme is designed to recognise culinary standards demonstrated by AA Accredited properties across Ireland and the UK.
+The aim of the Rosette system is to provide information for all patrons about where to eat.
+Rosettes are awarded on a rising scale of 1 to 5.